Einkaufs-Center Neuperlach – pep: History

-The shopping center was - like the surrounding district of Neuperlach - built by the real estate developer Neue Heimat Bayern.
-It summed up three existing neighborhood centers at the time, Quiddezentrum, Plettenbergzentrum and Marxzentrum as a central community center for non-daily needs.
-At its opening on March 5, 1981, after three years of construction, it represented 65 shops on a total area of 30,000 square meters at that time.
+The shopping center was, like the surrounding district of Neuperlach, built by the real estate developer Neue Heimat.
+It summed up three existing neighborhood centers at the time, the Quiddezentrum, the Plettenbergzentrum and the Marxzentrum as a center for non-daily needs.
+At its opening on 5 March 1981, after three years of construction, it represented 65 shops on a total area of 30,000 square meters at that time.
 The realization was taken over by architect Ernst Hürlimann, to which design elements were integrated, including a five-meter high stone oak tree in the center of the building and a red brick floor.

-In 1984 the property was purchased, for the equivalent of €54 million, by Deutsche Grundbesitz-Investment Gesellschaft mbH (DGI) - a subsidiary of Deutsche Bank.
+In 1984 the property was purchased, for the equivalent of €54 million, by Deutsche Grundbesitz-Investment Gesellschaft mbH (DGI) which was a subsidiary of Deutsche Bank.
 The previously planned acquisition of the new home by a medium-sized tenants consortium, which also included the member of parliament Henry Traublinger did not materialize.

 On November 23, 1989, the DGI opened the expansion at the Thomas-Dehler-Str. with 30 additional shops.
 The key component of the new building was a glass dome with 24 meters in diameter.
 Two loading zones that were created through the expansion, both of which are created as a roundel and are connected by a central block, still exists today.
 A further expansion and modernization took place in October 2000.
 The operation of the shopping center was taken over in 1990 by the ECE project management.